Black Dragon Society: History

 The Kokuryūkai assisted the Japanese spy, Colonel Motojiro Akashi.
 Akashi, who was not directly a member of the Black Dragons, ran successful operations in China, Manchuria, Siberia and established contacts throughout the Muslim world.
 These contacts in Central Asia were maintained through World War II.
 The Black Dragons also formed close contact and even alliances with Buddhist sects throughout Asia.

 During the 1920s and 1930s, the Kokuryūkai evolved into more of a mainstream political organization, and publicly attacked liberal and leftist thought.
 Although it never had more than several dozen members at any one time during this period, the close ties of its membership to leading members of the government, military and powerful business leaders gave it a power and influence far greater than most other ultranationalist groups.
 In 1924, retired naval captain Yutaro Yano and his associates within the Black Dragon Society invited Oomoto leader Onisaburo Deguchi on a journey to Mongolia.
 Onisaburo led a group of Oomoto disciples, including Aikido founder Morihei Ueshiba.

 Initially directed only against Russia, in the 1930s, the Kokuryūkai expanded its activities around the world, and stationed agents in such diverse places as Ethiopia, Turkey, Morocco, throughout Southeast Asia and South America, as well as Europe and the United States.

+Colonel Kingoro Hashimoto, cofounder of the Sakurakai, was member of the Black Dragon Society.

+Colonel Kingoro Hashimoto was a member of the Black Dragon Society.
+He was the cofounder of the Sakurakai ('Cherry Blossom Society'), was responsible for the sinking of the USS Panay and HMS Cricket during the Battle of Nanking, and was involved with two coup attempts against the Japanese government in 1931.

 The Kokuryūkai was officially disbanded by order of the American Occupation authorities in 1946.
 According to Brian Daizen Victoria's book, Zen War Stories, the Black Dragon Society was reconstituted in 1961 by Ōmori Sōgen as the Black Dragon Club (Kokuryū-Kurabu) with the aim to "succeed to the spirit of the [prewar] Black Dragon Society and promote the [Shōwa] restoration."
 According to Victoria, the Kokuryū-Kurabu never attracted more than 150 members.